 Fixed index annuities are one of the safest ways to save for retirement.
 With a fixed index annuity, your principal is guaranteed, and you’re credited with a fixed rate of interest or the growth of an index, such as the S&P 500.
 That means your retirement savings are protected from stock market losses while still having the potential to grow.

 Additionally, fixed index annuities can help bridge the gap by guaranteeing a fixed income for life.
-With a fixed index annuity, you know exactly how much money you will have every month, and you can plan your budget accordingly.
+With a fixed index annuity, you know exactly how much money you will have monthly and can plan your budget accordingly.
 Other retirement savings plans, such as 401(k)s and IRAs, do not offer this same income guarantee level.

 Fixed index annuities can give you the peace of mind that your retirement income will be secure, no matter what happens in the stock market or the economy.